 |Death: ||Apr.
 4, 1928|

-Sergeant WILLIAM HARRISON AUTEN, Co.
+Sergeant WILLIAM HENRY AUTEN, Co.
 K, 86th Illinois

-William Harrison Auten was one of at least five children born to John and Philena Lacy Daniels Aten (Auten).
-Williams parents are believed to have brought the family to Akron Township in Peoria County, Illinois sometime before 1853.
+William Henry Auten was born on October 23, 1826 in Monroe County, New York, one of at least five children born to John and Philena Lacy Daniels Aten (Auten).
+William's parents are believed to have brought the family to Akron Township in Peoria County, Illinois sometime before 1853.

 At the time of the 1850 census, the Peets are found in Peoria County;